JoshCheek/mountain_berry_fields/Readme.md

     # MyLibName

         <% test 'an example', with: :rspec do %>
-        describe MyLibName do
+        RSpec.describe MyLibName do
-          it 'does what I made it do' do described_class.new('some data').result.should == 'some cool result'
+          it 'does what I made it do' do result = described_class.new('some data').result
+            expect(result).to eq 'some cool result'
           end
         end
         <% end %>